 Nothing unites a group of people quite like gathering around a bonfire.
 Whether you're roasting marshmallows, telling ghost stories or keeping warm, there's no better place to hang out.
 But fires can also be dangerous.
 So, when you're building a bonfire, it's essential to follow the proper safety rules.
 To learn all the bonfire tips and tricks, we asked BestReviews outdoor expert Amos Terry.
 Here's everything you need to know about starting a bonfire.

-In this article: Kindling Cracker Firewood Splitter, Sunnydaze Cosmic Fire Pit for Outdoors and Estwing Sportsman's Axe.
+Shop this article: Kindling Cracker Firewood Splitter, Sunnydaze Cosmic Fire Pit for Outdoors and Estwing Sportsman's Axe

-Whether you're camping, relaxing at the beach or throwing a party at home, it's essential to check the local laws concerning open fires.
+Whether you're camping, relaxing at the beach or throwing a party at home, it's essential to check the local laws before building a fire.
 For instance, some counties have “spare the air” days where all fires are prohibited, or your city may fall under a red flag warning in the drier months when fire danger is high.

 “All of your materials should be dry and cured, meaning they’ve spent months or years split and stacked out of the elements to cure properly.
 Wet woods will not burn or will burn very inefficiently," Terry advised.
 "You also want a mix of hardwoods and softwoods.
 Softwoods will catch and burn more quickly, allowing you to ladder your fuels to denser hardwoods.
 Softwoods are woods like pine, redwood, fir and spruce.
 Hardwoods are things like oak, almond, walnut and hickory.”